olofvndrhr/ivn.sh-conf/content/projects/manga-dlp.md

 https://github.com/olofvndrhr/manga-dlp

 I was in search of a script to download multiple mangas at the same time.
 The best i found was [mangadex-dl](https://github.com/frozenpandaman/mangadex-dl) which didn't include multiple mangas, or all chapters at the same time.
-So i took inspiration from mangadex-dl a wrote a script myself.
+So i took inspiration from mangadex-dl and wrote a script myself.
 It includes all my needs and is extendable for other sites too.